GVaruni19/Python-Beginners/README.md

       28. Program to Check Whether a Number is Prime or Not - solved
       29. Program to Check Armstrong Number - solved
       30. Program to Display Factors of a Number - solved
-      31. Program to Make a Simple Calculator
+      31. Program to Make a Simple Calculator - solveds
       32. Program to Display Prime Numbers Between Intervals Using Function
       33. Program to Check Prime or Armstrong Number Using User-defined Function
       34. Program to Check Whether a Number can be Expressed as Sum of Two Prime Numbers - solved